CoAxLab/DataSciencePsychNeuro/README.md

 * Github and version control
 * Juypter notebooks & markdown files
 * Data organization & archiving
-•	Data visualization
+* Data visualization
-•	Linear regression models
+* Linear regression models
-•	Data cleansing
+* Data cleansing
-•	Reducible vs. irreducible error
+* Reducible vs. irreducible error
-•	Logistic regression
+* Logistic regression
-•	Linear/Quadratic discriminant analysis
+* Linear/Quadratic discriminant analysis
-•	K-Nearest Neighbors
+* K-Nearest Neighbors
-•	Cross validation
+* Cross validation
-•	Bootstrapping
+* Bootstrapping
-•	Model selection
+* Model selection
-•	LASSO & Ridge regression
+* LASSO & Ridge regression
-•	Overfitting
+* Overfitting
-•	Dimensionality reduction
+* Dimensionality reduction
-•	Decision trees
+* Decision trees
-•	Support vector machines
+* Bagging \& boosting
-•	Bayes factors
+* Bayes factors

 Lectures will focus heavily on theory while lab portions of the course will use the R statistical language to provide hands on data analysis experience.
 The goal of this class is to provide you with both the theoretical and practical knowledge for using modern data science tools in psychology research.

-Schedule:
+**Schedule:**

 | Week | Class Date | Topic                                                           | Reading                                |
 |------|------------|-----------------------------------------------------------------|----------------------------------------|